 It will be held in Sydney from 9-12 March 2018 at the International Convention Centre, Sydney (Darling Harbour) and the theme is "Bridging The Past and Future".
 The SAG last hosted Congress 30 years ago in 1988 which proved to be one of the largest gatherings of family history enthusiasts in our region.
 2018 promises to be a great following act!

 The Conference website, includes all information and special announcements from the Congress mascot, Bernhard.
 The website is accessible here and the Congress Facebook page can be located here.

 We look forward to seeing you all in Sydney in March 2018!

-The Nick Vine Hall Award is open for entries.
+The Nick Vine Hall Award.